June 17, 2025

 While you will be making federal estimated tax payments every quarter, not every state requires quarterly payments.
 On the other side of the coin, some states expect you to pay different percentages in different quarters.
 While New York expects you to pay in equal quarterly installments, with the option of paying 100% upfront, California expects businesses to pay 30% of estimated taxes in the first quarter, 40% in the second quarter, 0% in the third quarter, and 30% in the fourth quarter.
 Go to your state’s department of revenue website for more information.

-For 2022, the dates for paying estimated taxes through the end of the year are September 15 for third-quarter and January 17, 2023 for fourth-quarter payments.
-In 2023 and beyond, you can expect the due dates on a federal level to be around April 15, June 15, September 15, and January 15 of the following year.
+For 2024, the dates for paying estimated taxes through the end of the year are around April 15, June 15, September 15, and January 15 of the following year.
 They won’t be due on weekends, so you’d have until the following Monday to file if they fall that way.

 Paying quarterly taxes can feel like an added burden, but it doesn’t have to be.

-Being a freelancer includes a lot of freedom and opportunity to take on new and exciting projects, but it’s also important to remember the responsibilities that come with that freedom.
+Being a solo business owner includes a lot of freedom and opportunity to take on new and exciting projects, but it’s also important to remember the responsibilities that come with that freedom.
 Paying your estimated taxes can help you stay in the good graces of the IRS and help you have a better idea of your finances on a regular basis.

 The last thing we want is for you to get to the end of the year and have a big tax payment as an unpleasant surprise.
 Planning all along the way is essential to keeping surprises at bay.
 It isn’t magic - it’s just math and good preparation!
 Setting aside what you need to pay after every paid invoice means that you don’t have to worry when quarterly taxes come around.